Ask a doctor about a prescription for GABAPENTINE TEVA-RATIOPHARM 800 mg FILM-COATED TABLETS

 Important information about potentially serious reactions

-There have been reports of severe skin reactions associated with the use of gabapentin, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS).
-Stop taking gabapentin and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions have been reported with the use of gabapentina, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug rash with eosinophilia and systemic symptoms (DRESS).
+Stop taking gabapentina and seek medical attention immediately if you notice any of the symptoms related to these serious skin reactions described in section 4.

-Read the description of these symptoms in section 4 of this leaflet“Contact your doctor immediately if you experience any of the following symptoms after taking this medicine, as they may be serious”.
+Read the description of these symptoms in section 4 of this leaflet"Contact your doctor immediately if you experience any of the following symptoms after taking this medicine, as it may be serious".

-Muscle weakness, sensitivity, or pain, especially if you feel unwell or have a fever, could be due to an abnormal breakdown of muscle fibers, which can lead to kidney problems and put your life at risk.
-You may also experience urine discoloration and changes in blood test results (significant increase in creatine phosphokinase in the blood).
+Muscle weakness, sensitivity, or pain on palpation, and especially if you feel unwell or have a fever, could be due to abnormal muscle fiber breakdown, which can lead to kidney problems and put your life at risk.
+You may also experience urine discoloration and changes in blood test results (significant increase in creatine phosphokinase in blood).
 If you experience any of these signs or symptoms, please contact your doctor immediately.

 Use of Gabapentina Teva-ratiopharm with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
-In particular, inform your doctor (or pharmacist) if you are taking or have taken recently any medicine for seizures, sleep disorders, depression, anxiety, or any other neurological or psychiatric problem.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
+In particular, inform your doctor (or pharmacist) if you are taking or have recently taken any medicines for seizures, sleep disorders, depression, anxiety, or any other neurological or psychiatric condition.

 Medicines containing opioids such as morphine